jessev14/resource-icons/README.md

 The border shape (circle/square) and where the resource icons are anchored (above/below/left of/right of token) can be changed in the module settings (per user with an option to use world default set by GM).

+## Future Implementations
+* Allow icons to be set to display only on hover.

 ## Technical Notes

 Resource Icons patches (via lib-wrapper) `CONFIG.Token.objectClass.prototype.draw` to implement resource icon drawing.
 This drawing is handled by a new method added to the Token object class: `drawResourceIcons`.
 This method adds three PIXI container children to the token.
 Each of these PIXI containers themselves are assigned three PIXI children (based on resource icon configuration): background (which encompasses border), icon image, and value text.